40+ Peculiar Things That One Will Only See In JapanBy Luisa K

 No matter whether or not you’ve ever taken a footbath before is one question but have you ever had the opportunity to take a footbath on a moving train?
 What’s more, is would you be interested in having a quick foot soak during your journey?

 It’s a weird one, admittedly.
 Japan offers passengers the opportunity to take a quick footbath so that you can relax during your train trip.
 It’s a great idea, but we’re not sure how often this system is cleaned between uses.

 At first glance, this tree looks like a pretty pink cherry blossom in full bloom, like the kind you’d see during springtime.
 However, as you get up close to it, you’ll find that the tree is actually made out of Lego and isn’t at all real.

 It’s one of the impressive attractions found at Legoland Japan and it even won itself a Guinness World Record for being the largest cherry blossom tree made from Lego blocks.
-The tree comes complete with lighted lanterns, which are illuminated during the evening for late-night visitors.
+The tree comes complete with lit lanterns, which are illuminated during the evening for late-night visitors.